Wayne David Atherholt – Biography

 St. Pete Arts Steering Committee, Central Arts District, Former President of the Florida Attractions Association, founder and former President of the Looper Group, Inc. (downtown St. Petersburg’s trolley), former board member of Tampa Bay Beaches Chamber of Commerce, founding member of Visit Florida, former board member of Discover Florida’s Suncoast, Inc., founder of marketing cooperative Museums of St. Petersburg, founding organizer of Leadership St. Petersburg for Neighborhood Leaders, former member of the City of St. Petersburg’s Nuisance Abatement Board, and a former President of Uptown Neighborhoods, Inc.

 Additionally, he is the former Treasurer/Secretary of the Florida Art Museum Directors Association and presently serves as Treasurer of the Florida Association of Museums and Florida Association of Museums Foundation.
-He serves on the accreditation site visit team for the American Alliance of Museums and recently served as Vice President of the Council of Neighborhood Associations in St. Petersburg.
-He is chair of the St. Petersburg Chamber of Commerce Tourism Advisory Council.
+He has served on the accreditation site visit team for the American Alliance of Museums and recently served as Vice President of the Council of Neighborhood Associations in St. Petersburg.
+He is former chair of the St. Petersburg Chamber of Commerce Tourism Advisory Council.